 French postcard, Editions Cinémagazine. no. 118.

-Joë Hamman aka Joe Hamman (not to be confused with American cinematographer-producer Joe Hamann) was born as Jean Paul Arthur Hamman in Paris, France, in 1883.
-His father was a Dutch expert in painting, his mother a former lady’s companion of Empress Eugénie.
+Joë Hamman aka Joe Hamman (not to be confused with American cinematographer-producer Joe Hamann) was born Jean Paul Arthur Hamman in Paris, France, in 1883.
+His father was a Dutch expert in painting, and his mother was a former lady’s companion of Empress Eugénie.
 Hamman studied in Paris and London before going to art school in Paris.
-He became a noted water colourist, but he chose a different career.
+He became a noted watercolourist, but he chose a different career.

-Hamman and Cody met privately, became friends, and Hamman visited Cody’s North Plate house in Nebraska, meeting the extras of Cody’s wild west show, and drawing watercolours for local rangers.
+Hamman and Cody met privately and became friends.
+Hamman visited Cody’s North Plate house in Nebraska, meeting the extras of Cody’s Wild West Show, and drawing watercolours for local rangers.
 At a ranch in Montana, Jean Hamman learned to ride, was engaged as a cowboy, and learned to break and gather horses.

 André Deed.
 French postcard by Edition Pathé Frères.
 Photo: X.